HerraVp/HerraVp/README.md

 - 🌱 I’m currently learning: More Java to get better at it. (rn Im kinda trash at it)

 ### How to contact me ?
-U can contact me on discord and my emai.
+U can contact me on discord and my email.

 My discord is Vp#0001